Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ## Configure an Evaluation Queue

+An Evaluation Queue can have limits.
 Submission "rounds" (start date, round duration, and number of rounds) with an optional submission quota (maximum submissions per participant or team) can be defined for each queue.
-There is not a way to configure the round or quota settings of an evaluation queue from the web.
+There is no way to configure the round or quota settings of an Evaluation Queue from the web.
 The Evaluation ID can be found under the **Challenge** tab of your project.
-Please note that a Challenge tab will not appear on your project until you have created a challenge (**Tools->Run Challenge**).
+Please note that a Challenge tab will not appear on your project until you have created a challenge (**Tools > Run Challenge**).
 In the case below, the evaluation queue id is `9610091`.

 <img style="width: 80%;" src="/assets/images/evaluation_queue_id.png">